|Aardvark's Florida Kayak Co., Inc is the outfitter most recommended by those who care for and about

 encounters are your desire, please let us choose the best place for the meeting based on the current conditions.

 a certified master naturalist and former Wildlife Officer.
-Susan Clemons is a 30 year Park Ranger (and Ms Aardvark), Tracy
+Susan Clemons is a 30 year Park Ranger (and Ms Aardvark), All are

 MANATEE KAYAKING WITH THE AARDVARKS Click Here for Video